vfarcic/vfarcic.github.io/jenkins/cb.md

 [ ] Prevent any type of scripts from running in Pipeline (Daniel) [ ] Display BlueOcean (Erik)
 [ ] Every team has their own master.
-They maintain it, they are responsible (Daniel)
+They maintain it, they are responsible (Daniel) [ ] (Aurius)

+GitHub features
+Use Maven
+Could not make releases from branches
+Using Maven STM
+Almost switched to Travis

+Jenkins introduced streams
+Interested in streams integration with GitHub
+How to make release process work with Streams?
+Make a special tag on GitHub and make a release?
+Trigger release by using Streams?
+Integrate with Gradle as well?

+Will send Git repo and XML file

+Maintains his own Jenkins

+There's too much configuration
+Even LTS releases are not stable
+How do you manage multiple projects/teams with a single server

+Provide references

+Provide some basic stuff as well